amadonavarrete/soc-playbook/playbooks/exfiltration-over-webhook.md

 (P) Preparation

 1. Monitor webhook usage.
-2. Block commonly abused webhook domains and inspect DNS queries for anomalies.
+2. Block commonly abused webhook domains.
-3. Set up rules to detect beaconing or unusual exfiltration.
+3. Set up rules to detect unusual exfiltration.
-4. Deploy DLP tools to inspect outbound content for sensitive data.
+4. Deploy DLP tools.
-5. Utilize firewalls/proxies to limit outbound HTTP/HTTPS to approved domains/IPs.
+5. Utilize firewalls and proxies.
 6. Disable script execution where necessary.
 7. Never hardcode webhook URLs in scripts or code repositories.
 8. Educate developers and users on the risk of exposing webhooks and how to secure them.